AstraZeneca steps up push into cancer immunotherapy

-LONDON AstraZeneca (AZN.L) is accelerating its push into cancer immunotherapy, with plans to test a key experimental drug in new tumour types.
+LONDON, July 31 AstraZeneca is accelerating its push into cancer immunotherapy, with plans to test a key experimental drug in new tumour types.

-The company is seen as No. 4 in a race to develop the first drug in a new class that fights cancer by unleashing the body's immune system, behind rivals Roche ROG.VX, Merck & Co (MRK.N) and Bristol-Myers Squibb (BMY.N).
+The company is seen as No. 4 in a race to develop the first drug in a new class that fights cancer by unleashing the body's immune system, behind rivals Roche, Merck & Co and Bristol-Myers Squibb.

 But its MEDI4736 medicine is still viewed as a highly promising agent, both on its own and in combination with other treatments.